juspay/purescript-otp-reader/docs/Juspay/OTP/Reader.md

   = Sms { from :: String, body :: String, time :: String }
 ```

-Type representing an SMS received using `smsReceiver` or `smsPoller`.
+Type representing an SMS received using any `SmsReader`s.

 ##### Instances
 ``` purescript